y-zaky/git-genie/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+GitGenie uses a number of open source projects to work properly:

 * [Styled Components] - Makes it easy to style with JavaScript in React!
 * [Node Fetch] - awesome node based Fetch API